voldigoa46-del/CHRIS-APIS/README.md

 Please review our [contribution guidelines](CONTRIBUTING.md) before submitting pull requests.

+See [CHANGELOG.md](CHANGELOG.md) for details on releases and changes.

 ## ![](https://cdn-icons-png.flaticon.com/32/1828/1828884.png) Support the Project

 If Clave App has benefited your workflow or inspired your projects, please consider showing your support: